“Vancouver, you’ve gotta visit to believe it”.

 For more independent and boutique style shops, check out Main Street between 7th and 30th ave, Gastown which has some good ones (as well as lots of good cafes, bars and restaurants), and 4th ave a couple blocks west of Burrard Street.
 With the Canadian Dollar floating relatively low, there are bargains to be had too…

 About a 30 minute drive from Downtown Vancouver, we definitely recommend a visit to Lynn Canyon Park for some excellent trails, stunning waterfalls and a thrilling suspension bridge.
 If heights aren’t your thing, just ignore the wobbling structure and the lengthy view down to the surface below.
-It’s a lot less touristy than the Capilano Suspension Bridge (and free), unlike it’s more known alternative.
-The perfect place for hikes or to just admire the beauty of your surroundings and feel like a local- it’s a great unique thing to do in town.
+It’s a lot less touristy than the Capilano Suspension Bridge (and completely free), unlike the alternative.

 If you haven’t noticed by now, Vancouver is a very outdoorsy city with plenty of nature, trails and hikes both near and far.
 If you’re tired from the night before or not feeling too fit then you can skip this one… but, the 2.9 kilometer hike up 2830 stairs is well worth it.
 Don’t worry though, there are cold drinks and amazing views from the top – as well as a Gondola for a scenic and more relaxing ride back down the mountain.
 Thank goodness for gondolas.